jonhespeto/guides/xray/xray_install.md

-### Run this command to generate short IDs, You can have multiple short IDs or just one.
-Save it for later.
+# Run this command to generate short IDs, You can have multiple short IDs or just one.
+Save it for later

 ```bash
 openssl rand -hex 8